Undergraduate Research Fellowships

 Guidelines Governing the Project

-Faculty wishing to engage such students must file a brief proposal that gives a clear description of the project, a projected time line, a description of the work the student will do, and an explanation of how the experience will benefit the student academically.
+Faculty wishing to engage such students must file a brief proposal that gives a clear description of the project, a projected time line, a description of the work the student will do, and an explanation of how the experience will benefit the faculty member and the student academically.
+Full-time BC undergraduates from any school or department may be included in the faculty proposal and project.

 Proposals are accepted three times a year (summer, fall, spring terms), with specific deadlines each year.
 Faculty should send proposals to their chairperson at least one week before they are due in the dean's office.